isabella232/convert-experiments/readme.txt

 === Development ===

 Development of this plugin happens on GitHub.
 You can find the [plugins GitHub repository here](https://github.com/Yoast/convert-experiments/).
+Translations for this plugin are very welcome, you can translate the plugin by going to [translate.yoast.com](http://translate.yoast.com/projects/convert-experiments).

 == Installation ==
 [Sign up on the Yoast Convert page](http://www.convert.com/yoast/).

-1. Upload the convert directory to your blog's /wp-content/plugins/ directory;
+1. Go to Plugins -> Add New and upload the plugins zip file.
-2. Activate the plugin through the 'Plugins' menu in WordPress;
+2. Activate the plugin.
 3. Copy your project number from Convert Experiments™ into the plugin configuration screen.

 == Frequently Asked Questions ==